johnspackman/qooxdoo-serverobjects/docs/eclipse.md

 Before you get started with Eclipse and Qooxdoo it’s important to understand one major annoyance with Tomcat/Qooxdoo during development: you have to include the Qooxdoo installation directory within the root of your webapp.
 Eclipse’s web development tools then publish your webapp to a private folder within the workspace, which means that it will copy 120Mb and 11,000+ Qooxdoo file and then keep that duplicate directory tree synchronized.
 This can be really slow and annoying!

 Another problem is that because files are copied by Eclipse from your project’s webapp root into the separate webapp deployment, you’d better be sure that Eclipe sees you editing a file or it will not be synchronized.
-For example, if you edit config.json and re-run “generate.py”, the changes by the generator will not be seen by Eclipse unless you refresh the project – and the project now includes 11,000+ that will also be checked for updates.
+For example, if you edit config.json and re-run “generate.py”, the changes by the generator will not be seen by Eclipse unless you refresh the project – and the project now includes 11,000+ files that will also be checked for updates.

 ## A Solution